Adjective10111/zotero-clone/routes.md

 - allowed:
   - 'logo': image file
   - 'name': string
-  - 'members' - an array of:
+  - 'members' - a JSON string representing an array of:
     - user: userId | email
     - canAdd: boolean
     - canEdit: boolean
     - canDelete: boolean
-  - 'newMembers' - an array of objects with properties below, that will be added to members:
+  - 'newMembers' - a JSON string representing an array of objects with properties below, that will be added to members:
     - user: userId | email
     - canAdd: boolean
     - canEdit: boolean
     - canDelete: boolean

+if you do not provide a 'can{access}' key, the default value will be set:

+- canAdd: true
+- canEdit & canDelete: false

 ##### either use 'members' or 'newMembers' - DO NOT USE THEM BOTH